floatzcss/floatz/README.md

 See it live: http://codepen.io/floatz/pen/KLakm

 ###Layouters
-Use layouters to give them specific widths.
+Use layouters to give boxes specific widths.
 It is important to use the correct layouter according to the position of the box (l=left, m=mid, r=right) to make them work properly in all browsers.
 ```
 <div class="flz_box flz_l25">
    ...